What Is C-Band in 5G and How to Get It? [2022 Complete Understanding] - Qiling

 4. Relationship between C-Band and 5G, or C-Band, 5G and C-Band spectrum.

-Our mobile devices can receive internet data from 5G using a variety of radio bands.
-The millimeter-wave spectrum (24–47 GHz), the much-hyped 5G technology that can transmit gigabit speeds over close lines of sight, lies lower on the radio dial than C-band.
-C-band, on the other hand, has a greater frequency than low-band 5G (600 MHz–1 GHz), which is capable of speeds and ranges comparable to those of 4G.
+5G mobile devices can receive internet data from a range of radio bands, including millimeter-wave spectrum (24-47 GHz), which offers gigabit speeds, and C-band, which has a higher frequency than low-band 5G (600 MHz-1 GHz) and offers comparable speeds and ranges to 4G.

 5. Why is the C-Band so important?

-To get permission to use a portion of this highly sought-after radio spectrum in their 5G networks, AT&T, Verizon, T-Mobile, and a few other US telecom corporations have jointly spent more than $95 billion.
-The federal government has approved the deployment of the C-band, starting in many American cities in January 2022.
+US telecom companies have spent over $95 billion to secure permission to use a portion of the highly sought-after radio spectrum in their 5G networks, with the federal government approving the deployment of the C-band in many American cities starting in January 2022.

-Due to its mid-spectrum location, C-band strikes the ideal balance between mm-wave and low-band, combining higher speeds with greater range.
+Due to its mid-C-band strikes the ideal balance between mm-wave and low-band, offering higher speeds and greater range.

 ghz vs c band